Evidence

 Performance & Translation

 Disclaimer: Performance metrics refer to retrospective analysis in research cohorts.
-Clinical validation in prospective real-world settings is ongoing.
+Prospective clinical validation in real-world settings is the primary de-risking step.
 Not for consumer use.